We All Kill Time - But Rarely on Purpose

 Am I overstimulated?

-Chronic boredom isn’t always a time problem.
+Chronic boredom isn’t always a time issue.

-Sometimes it’s a direction problem.
+Sometimes it’s a matter of direction.

 And that requires deeper reflection - not more scrolling.